 Reserved Group Areas

 Nine areas are available for use by reservation only.
-Reservations for these areas can be made through the Online Parks Reservation System only (link on Home page).
 Each area can accommodate fifty people and has a large barbeque pit and tables.
 Visit the online reservation system to learn more about permit fees for park use.
 To view map of group areas, click here.

 About Oak Meadow Park